lashifrin/ejabberd-modules/ejabberd_xmlrpc/trunk/README.txt

 ejabberd_xmlrpc implements some example calls that can be used to test during the development of a new XML-RPC client.
-But most imporntantly, ejabberd_xmlrpc is also a frontend to execute ejabberd commands.
+But most importantly, ejabberd_xmlrpc is also a frontend to execute ejabberd commands.
 This way a XML-RPC client can execute any ejabberd command.

 This allows external programs written in any language like websites or